Adine Wilson: Writer

 In 2008, Hodder Moa published Adine Wilson: Skills and Performance.
 The book is part biographical, part instructional.
 The publisher approached Wilson and told her there were no netball books out there and retailers were asking for them.
 The book was written with Ron Palenski.

 Commentator

 Since 2013, Wilson has worked as a netball commentator and presenter for Sky Sport (New Zealand).
 She has worked on their coverage of ANZ Championship, ANZ Premiership and New Zealand matches.

 For the 2019 Netball World Cup she co–hosted Sky Sport's coverage with Jordan Vandermade with a panel featuring Anna Stanley, Jodi Brown and Anna Harrison.

 Personal life

+In 2016, Wilson married former All Black and Black Cap, Jeff Wilson.

 In December 2016, Wilson fell down a ladder at her family bach at Mangawhai Heads, breaking her neck in two places and requiring major spinal surgery.
+She revealed on Game On that the spinal surgery left her losing weight, especially muscle mass, which also negatively affects her vertical jump.
 While at the height of her netball career, Wilson was diagnosed with melanoma which was removed at an early stage.
 She blames striving to get a tan so she didn't look pasty white in her netball dress for the cancer scare and is a strong advocate for Melanoma New Zealand.